The delightful folks at This Week in Retro.

 Borders

 The book that started it all, "Breakin' the Borders," from MicroZeit Publishing, is a detailed exploration of the Atari ST demoscene between 1984 and 1990.
-Authored by Marco A. Breddin, it delves into the subculture of demo creators who pushed the technical boundaries of the Atari ST computer to create intricate and innovative computer graphics and animations.
+Authored by Marco A. Breddin, it describes the subculture of demo creators who pushed the technical boundaries of the Atari ST computer to create intricate and innovative computer graphics and animations.
 It covers demos starting with the works of the Exceptions through the magnificent and magnificently named demo "Life's a Bitch" all the way to the revolutionary Union Demo.
 The narrative describes the transition of the Exceptions into their game development work for Thalion.

 The book has the subtitle "A true story of digital liberation and Power Without the Price" and is unique in its format, mimicking the size of an Atari SC1224 color monitor.
 It is full of vivid illustrations, hundreds of demo screens, and interviews with prominent figures from the demoscene, including Erik Simon, Jochen Hippel, and Marc Rosocha.
 They describe the creative challenges and technical innovations made by the community, such as surpassing color and sound limitations of the Atari ST. "Breakin' the Borders" even features a foreword by Gundolf S. Freyermuth, a legitimate legend in the circles of media theory (and not only a Dr. but also a Prof.).